Sorry about that!

 How to fix:

-KEY TIP: If you’re unable to provide the correct values for the products that are currently disapproved, we recommend removing the GTIN value for these items.
+Key Tip: If you’re unable to provide the correct values for the disapproved products, we recommend removing the GTIN value for these items.

 This article was published by Google Shopping (CSS).
 Google Shopping is Google's CSS and a Premium CSS Partner.